-Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a Plan 30-day supply physician and obtained from a Plan pharmacy or through our mail order program: Tier I - Generic \$10 Drugs and medicines that by Federal law of the United States require a Tier II - Preferred \$35 physician's prescription for their purchase, except those listed as Not covered .
-Tier III - Non-Preferred \$60 • Insulin Tier IV - Specialty 20% of payment up to Disposable needles and syringes for the administration of covered medications \$2,500 per member per year 90-day supply Drugs for sexual dysfunction when medically necessary (contact the Plan pharmacy for limits) Tier I - Generic \$25 Fertility drugs are covered under infertility benefits see Section 5 (a) Infertility services Tier II - Non-Preferred \$87.50 Intravenous fluids and medication for home use, implantable drugs, and some injectible drugs are covered see Section 5 (a).
-Tier III - Non-Preferred \$150 Growth hormone therapy (GHT) Note: - We only cover GHT when we preauthorize the treatment.
+Panetit Description Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: 30-day supply • Tier I - Generic \$15 Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered.
+Tier II - Preferred \$45 Tier III - Non-Preferred \$80 • Insulin • Tier IV - Specialty (20% of payment up to \$2,500 per member per year) Diabetic supplies limited to: Disposable needles and syringes for the administration of covered medications 90-day supply Tier I - Generic \$40 Drugs for sexual dysfunction when medically necessary (contact the Plan pharmacy for limits) Tier II - Non-Preferred \$112.50Tier III - Non-Preferred \$200 Fertility drugs are covered under infertility benefits see Section 5 (a) Infertility services Intravenous fluids and medication for home use, implantable drugs, and some injectible drugs are covered see Section 5 (a) Home Health • Growth hormone therapy (GHT) Note: - We only cover GHT when we preauthorize the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment; otherwise, we will only cover GHT services from the date you submit the information.
 If you do not ask or if we determine GHT is not medically necessary, we will not cover the GHT or related services and supplies.
 See Other Services under You need prior Plan approval for certain services in Section 3.
-Women's contraceptive drugs and devices Nothing Not covered: All Charges Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Fertility drugs not mandated by the State of Illinois • Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies • Vitamins, nutrients and food supplements even if a physician prescribes or administers them (except Vitamin D when prescribed for adults 65 and older) Drugs available without a prescription or for which there is a nonprescription equivalent available
+Women's contraceptive drugs and devices Nothing Preventive care medications High Option Medications to promote better health as recommended by ACA.
+Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
+Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 &amp; 800 mcg • Liquid iron supplements (prescription) for children age 6 months-1 year Vitamin D supplements (prescription strength) (400 &amp; 1000 units) for members 65 or older • Fluoride tablets, solution ( not toothpaste, rinses) for children age 0-6 Pre-authorized Statin Drugs for adults aged 40 to 75 years with no history of cardiovascular disease (CVD), 1 or more CVD risk factors, and a calculated 10-year CVD event risk of 10% or greater Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.